 10 Tips for Western Road Trips

 Driving through the Western US is beautiful, although you need to be prepared for what comes along with driving through long stretches of barren land, diverse geography, and oftentimes harsh weather.
-Driving out West is much different than a road trip across other areas of the country: distance between cities is far, the landscape is more desolate, gas stations are few and far between, and extreme weather conditions can occur in any season.
+Driving out West is much different than taking a road trip across any other area of the country.
+Distances between cities are far, the landscape is more desolate, gas stations are few and far between, and extreme weather conditions can occur in any season.

 1. Fill up the tank before you leave

 On many long Western drives, especially through the deserts of Arizona, New Mexico, and Nevada, you may not see a gas station for miles upon miles.
-Fill up every time you see a gas station – never wait until the last minute when driving out west because you never know when the next one will come around.
+Fill up every time you see a gas station.
+Never wait until the last minute because you never know when the next one will come around.
 On a few trips through New Mexico we almost ran out of gas after putting it off, so make sure to keep the tank full!

 2. Stop at every rest area

 The rest areas are few and far between.
 Make sure to stop, not only to stretch your legs, but also to pick up any snacks you need.
 Or else, you could be waiting hours until the next stop.

 Caffeine is a diuretic, which will make you have to stop more often to use the restroom.
 Because you will be driving long distances in between rest areas, you are better off not filling up on the coffee.
 Always use the bathroom before leaving and stop at every one, especially if downing coffee and tea.
 I made the mistake too many times of enjoying a large mug of tea while driving out West; waiting an hour for the next rest area made me wish I would have skipped the tea!

 4. Leave a cooler with snacks and water in the backseat